joshmu/ts-swarm/README.md

 pnpm add ts-swarm ai zod
 ```

-Depending on the LLM you want to use via the Vercel AI SDK, you will need to install the appropriate package.
+Depending on the LLM you want to use via the Vercel AI SDK, you will need to install the appropriate package and ensure that the environment variable key is set.

 ```bash
 pnpm add @ai-sdk/openai